Do Not to Passover This Place (Pt. 1)

 It’s a rather interesting dig as they’ve uncovered many coins, stoneware, clayware and other things from the different periods.
 Perhaps the most interesting (and least authentic) display here is of the fake Dead Sea Scrolls.
 Although completely unauthentic (as if the authentic Dead Sea scrolls aren’t without controversy), the display connected me to something tangible that I knew about.

 I was happily surprised with this little museum and they’ve done a very good job with it.
-It is presented in a very professional and scholarly way and UHa can certainly be proud of their Judaic studies department and its museum.
+It is presented in a very professional and scholarly way and UHart can certainly be proud of their Judaic studies department and its museum.

-(A week later, I visited the Jewish Historical Society of Greater Hartford.)
+(Inspired a week later, I visited the Jewish Historical Society of Greater Hartford.)